Knowledge Transfer and Innovation Fund full guidance

 Innovation may be technological, but also non-technological, organisational or social.
 Innovation may be based on new but also on traditional practices in a new geographical or environmental context.

-The new idea can, for example, be a new product, practice, service, production process or a new way of organising things.
-Such a new idea turns into an innovation only if it is widely adopted and proves its usefulness in practice.
+The new idea can, for example, be the implementation of a new practice, service, production process or a new way of organising things.
+A new idea turns into an innovation only if it is widely adopted and proves its usefulness in practice.

 These initiatives also serve to promote best practice through benchmarking and the involvement of farmers who participate and observe the benefits of implementing identified solutions first hand.